How it works

 Snipe-proof fairness (provenance)

-A real risk in NFT collections is sniping — bots grabbing the rare ones.
 WORDBANK uses the standard provenance method: the full, shuffled word-and-trait assignment is locked behind a published fingerprint before the reveal, and which token gets which word is fixed only afterward, using a future Ethereum block's hash that nobody can predict or control.
 Until that moment, nobody — including the team — knows which token gets which word.
-You can't simulate or cherry-pick your way to a Legendary.

 Provenance — the published fingerprint